Common Express Entry Mistakes

 Express Entry

-1. Wrong NOC Code
+1. Selecting the Wrong NOC Code

 4. Insufficient Proof of Funds